fsperoni/Beers4U/readme.md

 Here's an example of what a JSON response from the API looks like:
 ![Example JSON response](static/example.png)

-## Aproach
+## Approach

 ### Database Schema
-The application will make use of two databases: a User and a Favorite database, according to the schema below.
+The application will make use of five tables: User, Feedback, Favorite, Like, Dislike, according to the schema below.
 The recipeID column in the Favorite database will be an integer that references the beer recipe ID obtained from the API.

 ![Database Schema](static/database_schema.png)
 ### Potential issues